Personal Health Information Protection Act (PHIPA)

 - Information about payment for health care, when required for certain health services

-Personal health information may be collected through a face-to-face meeting with a Health Services staff person, over the phone, through written documents and/or electronic documents.
-All documentation of personal health information by Health Services is recorded on paper and/or secure electronic information systems in compliance with PHIPA.
+Personal health information may be collected through a face-to-face meeting with a program staff person, over the phone, through written documents or electronic documents.
+All documentation of personal health information is recorded on paper or electronically, including secure cloud-based systems in compliance with PHIPA.

-The general overall purpose for collection of personal health information is to promote and protect health, and to prevent disease.
-Some examples of when Health Services may collect personal health information include:
+The general overall purpose for collection of personal health information is to promote and protect health, to help obtain supportive services and to prevent disease.
+Some examples of when we may collect personal health information include:

 - The provision or assisting in provision of health care